-2013.
-The situation in the Central African Republic has moved from a protracted crisis into an acute and complex emergency.
-Widespread insecurity and conflict have severely and negatively impacted food security and caused a reduction in 2013 crop production: standing crops, stored seeds and productive assets have been lost, leaving the population unable to resume food production.
+In 2013, the situation in the Central African Republic (CAR) moved from a protracted crisis to an acute and complex emergency.
+Widespread insecurity and conflict severely impacted food security, causing a sharp reduction in crop production; standing crops, stored seeds and productive assets were lost, leaving the population unable to resume food production.

-05 December: The situation deteriorated even more dramatically with the attack on Bangui and the massive violence and displacement that followed.
+5 December 2013: The security situation deteriorated with the attack on Bangui and the massive violence and displacement of people that followed.

-16 December: The 2014 Strategic Response Plan (SRP) for CAR was launched in Geneva.
-It comprises a common humanitarian action plan to respond to the urgent needs of conflict-affected people.
+16 December 2013: In Geneva, the 2014 Strategic Response Plan (SRP) for CAR was launched, a common humanitarian action plan to respond to the urgent needs of conflict-affected people.

-24 December: The “100 Day Plan” was launched.
-It supplements the SRP with a more specific and operational plan, including priority actions to be undertaken from December 2013 to March 2014.
+24 December 2013: The 100 Day Plan was launched, supplementing the SRP with a more specific and operational plan (i.e. priority actions to be undertaken from December 2013 to March 2014).